Ronnie Drew

 Joseph Ronald Drew (16 September 1934 – 16 August 2008) was an Irish singer, folk musician and actor who had a fifty-year career recording with The Dubliners.

-He sang lead vocals on the singles "Seven Drunken Nights" and "The Irish Rover", which both charted in the UK top 10 and were performed on TOTP.
-His voice was once described by Nathan Joseph as being "like the sound of coke being crushed under a door".
+He sang lead vocals on the singles "Seven Drunken Nights" and "The Irish Rover", which both charted in the UK top 10 and were performed on Top of the Pops.
+His voice was once described by Nathan Joseph as being "like the sound of coke (coal) being crushed under a door".